Doctor Exam on Leg

 What Exercises Should Patients with PAD Avoid

-Peripheral Arterial Disease, or PAD, can result in considerable disability, particularly pain when walking, pain at night, or even non-healing wounds.
-We encourage patients to walk if they have Peripheral Arterial Disease with the understanding that leg pain when walking is not dangerous, and often with walking, you can improve how far you go before the pain continues.
-There are very few exercises that need to be avoided with Peripheral Arterial Disease.
+Peripheral Artery Disease, or PAD, can result in considerable disability, particularly pain when walking, pain at night, or even non-healing wounds.
+We encourage patients to walk if they have Peripheral Artery Disease with the understanding that leg pain when walking is not dangerous, and often with walking, you can improve how far you go before the pain continues.
+There are very few exercises that need to be avoided with Peripheral Artery Disease.
 Walking is among the best exercises and is better than bike riding or other things.
 In general, any exercise that puts stress on the legs and works those muscles of the legs is beneficial.
 The only reason you would need to avoid exercise is if there is a wound that would be exposed or injured in some way.
 Learn more at https://americanendovascular.com/

-Learn more about vascular health, prevention, and care for Peripheral Arterial Disease.
+Learn more about vascular health, prevention, and care for Peripheral Artery Disease.

 Older Couple Meeting with Doctor CTA Banner

-Request a consultation at your nearest American Endovascular affiliated center.
+Request an Appointment at your nearest American Endovascular affiliated center.